hawaikisovereign/Pataka/ROADMAP.md

-# Pātaka — ROADMAP
+# Tatau AI — ROADMAP

-This is the development roadmap for **Pātaka** — a kaupapa Māori AI-powered Artist x Client x Business platform.
+This is the development roadmap for **Tatau AI** — a kaupapa Māori AI-powered Artist x Client x Business platform.
+Repository: `Pataka`

 ---